tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/1/Activities/04-condition-control-flow-02/README.md

 **Conditionals**

 1. Write an if-else statement to check if `c1_name` is equal to "Mr. Farley".

     * If so, print a string of "Hello Mr. Farley" using the `c1_name` variable.

     * If not, print a string of "Hello stranger".

 2. Write an if-else statement to check if `c2_age` is greater than `c1_age`.

     * If so, print a string of "Mr. Farley is older than Mr. Snuggles".

     * Else if `c1_age` is greater than `c2_age`, print a string of "Mr. Snuggles is older than Mr. Farley".

     * Else, `c1_age` must be equal to `c2_age`, therefore, print a string of "Mr. Farley is the same age as Mr. Snuggles".

 3. Write an if-else statement to check if `c1_location` is equal to "Oakland, CA".

     * If so, print a string of "Mr. Farley comes from the home of the Raiders!".

     * Else if `c2_location` is equal to a string of "San Francisco, CA", print a string of "Mr. Farley comes from the home of the 49ers!".

     * Else, both conditions must not apply, therefore, print a string of "Mr. Farley doesn't hail from a sports town."

 4. Write an if-else statement to check if `c1_rent` is greater than `c2_rent`.

     * If so, print a string of "Mr. Farley pays more rent than Mr. Snuggles".

     * Else if `c1_rent` is less than `c2_rent`, print a string of "Mr. Farley pays less rent than Mr. Snuggles".

     * Else, `c1_rent` must be equal to `c2_rent`, therefore, print a string of "Mr. Farley pays the same rent as Mr. Snuggles".

 5. Write an if-else statement to check if `c1_monthly_expenses` is greater than `c2_monthly_expenses`.

     * If so, print a string of "Mr. Farley has more expenses than Mr. Snuggles".

     * Else if `c1_monthly_expenses` is less than `c2_monthly_expenses`, print a string of "Mr. Farley pays less expenses than Mr. Snuggles".

     * Else, `c1_monthly_expenses` must be equal to `c2_monthly_expenses`, therefore, print a string of "Mr. Farley pays the same expenses as Mr. Snuggles".

 6. Write an if-else statement to check if `c1_profession` is equal to "Web Developer" AND if `c2_profession` is equal to "Accountant".

     * If so, print a string of "Look a Web Developer and an Accountant".

     * Else, print a string of "They are professionals."

-4. Execute the Python program.

-    * Open the command line.

-    * Run `source activate PythonData` to activate your virtual environment.

-    * Navigate to the directory that is holding this code drill.

-    * Run `python filename.py` to test your output.

 ---